Food safety

 Do you need more information on the Food Safety Management Systems topic, or do you have any particular questions?
 Here are a few frequently asked questions to help you.

-What does FSMS stand for food safety?
+What does FSMS stand for in food safety?

 FSMS stands for Food Safety Management System.